zhehaowang/zhehao.me/book-notes/emcpp/it7-17-moving-to-modern-cpp.md

 auto val = std::get<1>(uInfo);   // get value of field 1

 // You probably don't want to remember what fields 1, 2, 3 are,
-// so you could have
-enum UserInfoFields { uiName, uiEmail, uiReputation };
+// so you could have this instead enum UserInfoFields { uiName, uiEmail, uiReputation };

 UserInfo uInfo;                        // as before